grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 1. Loading: Read the WORKSPACE and required BUILD files.
 Generate a dependency graph.

-2. Analysis: for all nodes in the graph, Which nodes are actually required for this build?
+2. Analysis: for all nodes in the graph, which nodes are actually required for this build?
 Do we have all the necessary resources available?